Ben Lomond, New South Wales

-Ben Lomond Village is at 1,370 m elevation, making it the highest village in northern New South Wales.
+Ben Lomond Village is at 1,370 m elevation, making it the highest inhabited locality in Australia.
 As such, even though it is located only a few hours' drive from the Queensland border, it receives occasional falls of snow in Winter.
 Overlooking the village are mountains known as "The Two Brothers", which have a peak elevation of 1,508 metres.

 History

 The name Ben Lomond originated from Ben Lomond in Scotland.

-In 1848, the Manooan run of 17000 acre had the Ben Lomond Range as its southern boundary.
+In 1848, the Manooan (Marowan) run of 17000 acre had the Ben Lomond Range as its southern boundary.
 In the 1860s there was a station named Ben Lomond which had been robbed by Captain Thunderbolt, who frequented the region.
 The slow climb and timber on the Ben Lomond Range proved an ideal place for the robbery of coaches and travellers.